Good news for self-storage shoppers: it is getting cheaper to rent a self-storage unit.

 Keep in mind that the average prices above include both climate-controlled and units without climate control.
 Climate-controlled storage units are generally about 30 to 50 percent more expensive than units without climate control.

 There are several other factors that can affect the price of storage units, even within the same market.
 For example a facility in a rural area will typically be cheaper than a facility in an urban area.
 When shopping for a storage unit, it is important to consider these additional factors.

-Climate control offers better protection for your stored items, as it regulates air temperature and humidity all year-round.
+Climate controlled storage units offer better protection for your stored items, as it regulates air temperature and humidity all year-round.
 Because of the additional costs required to install, maintain and power these systems, you can expect to pay a premium to rent a climate-controlled storage unit.

 You can save money by renting a unit without climate-control, however your items will be susceptible to extreme temperatures and high-humidity.
 This may be fine for the short term storage of durable items, but climate control is strongly recommended when storing valuable and delicate items for long periods of time.